-GPS watches are dedicated devices that were on the market before phones had GPS sensors built in to them.
-They have therefore been through a much longer development process, as a result they are better designed and more accurate than running mobile apps; they are also specifically designed for the single task of measuring your run so much more fit for purpose.
+GPS watches are dedicated devices that were on the market before phones had GPS sensors built into them.
+They have therefore been through a much longer development process, as a result, they are better designed and more accurate than running mobile apps; they are also specifically designed for the single task of measuring your run so much more fit for purpose.
 The cost of GPS watches has also come down a lot recently; however you will still need to spend between £100-£300 for a new good quality model.
 They are also very comfortable and easier to run with than most mobile phones.
 Our top brand choices of Running GPS watches are:

 How they compare…

 If you are very new to running or have very little budget and simply want to know how far and how fast you are running, then (assuming you have a compatible mobile phone) simply downloading a free app is a great way to get you started on measuring your running data.
-Where as if you’re not a complete beginner or like the thought of a fully capable, specific running device then a running GPS is probably for you.
+Whereas if you’re not a complete beginner or like the thought of a fully capable, specific running device then a running GPS is probably for you.
 They are a small investment for such a wealth of features and reliable accuracy; the best thing about a running GPS is they are almost all compatible with most running apps!

-So our best advice is to have the best of both worlds by using an app which works well with running GPS units, in our experience Strava or Map my Run are the better apps for this purpose.
+So our best advice is to have the best of both worlds by using an app that works well with running GPS units, in our experience Strava or Map My Run are the better apps for this purpose.
 This way you use the running GPS watch to collect the data and guide you on your run and then download it to the app for analysis and sharing.
 Who says you can’t have your cake and eat it!

 Why not take a look at our range of running and activity watches: